-Method Description Stand ard In- Memo ry toUpperCase() Retuns the string in UPPERCASE ~ ~ matches(String pattern) Returns whether string matches the passed expression.
-The pattern argument follows the rules of java.lang.String.matches method. charAt(int) Returns the character at the passed position ~ ~ length() Returns the length of the string ~ ~ trim() Returns a trimmed version of the string ~ ~ concat(String) Concatenates the current string and the passed string × ~ equals(String) Returns if the strings are equal equalsIgnoreCase(Stri ng) oreCase(Stri Returns if the strings are equal ignoring case ~ replaceAll(String, String) ng, Returns the string with all instances of str1 replaced by str2 × trimLeft() Returns a trimmed version of the string (trimmed for leading spaces).
-Only on RDBMS, Neo4j × ~ trimRight() Returns a trimmed version of the string (trimmed for trailing spaces).
+Method Description S a In- Memo ry substring(int,int) Returns the substring between the passed positions ~ ~ toLowerCase() Returns the string in lowercase ~ ~ toUpperCase() Retuns the string in UPPERCASE matches(String pattern) charAt(int) Returns the character at the passed position ~ ~ length() Returns the length of the string ~ ~ trim() Returns a trimmed version of the string ~ concat(String) Concatenates the current string and the passed string × ~ equals(String) Returns if the strings are equal × ~ equalsIgnoreCase(Stri ng) equalsIgnoreCase(Stri Returns if the strings are equal ignoring case ~ replaceAll(String, String) eplaceAll(String, Returns the string with all instances of str1 replaced by str2 trimLeft() Left() Returns a trimmed version of the string (trimmed for leading spaces).
+Only on RDBMS, Neo4j trimRight() Returns a trimmed version of the string (trimmed for trailing spaces).
 Only on RDBMS, Neo4j × ~